dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

    * VMware 10 and older can work as well
    * Parallels 13.1.0 and older are known to work as well
 * Docker broken
-   * Docker toolbox is the only solution as it's based off of VirtualBox, many feautures are unavailble with this version
+   * Docker toolbox is the only solution as it's based off of VirtualBox, many features are unavailable with this version
 * Xcode AppleWatch simulator is broken in Catalina
    * Mojave works fine
 * IDA Pro won't install